jgonsior/german_ir_nlp_demo/Wissenschaftskommunikations Artikel/README.md

 Neunzehn Jahre nach dem Sieg über Lord Voldemort machte sich der jüngere von Harry Potters Söhnen, der den Namen Albus Severus, trägt, Sorgen darüber, dass er statt für Gryffindor vielleicht für Slytherin ausgewählt würde.
 Darauf erklärte ihm Harry, dass Albus Severus nach einem sehr mutigen Schulleiter aus Slytherin benannt wurde.
 ```

 Due to the manual processing, resulting documents may vary regarding number of sections.
-Thus, the inverted
-index and resulting barcodes depend on the latex document sections and are independent from backend implementations.
+Thus, the inverted index and resulting barcodes depend on the latex document sections and are independent from backend implementations.

 #### Enumeration

-In order to detect the corresponding section inside the latex documents, they have to be enumerated .
-The enumeration
-processed has been partially automated.
+In order to detect the corresponding section inside the latex documents, they have to be enumerated.
+The enumeration processed has been partially automated.

 #### `doc_enumerator.py`

-This script enumerates the documents meaning it adds the number of the section next to the
-section in the LateX Document.
+This script enumerates the documents meaning it adds the number of the section next to the section in the LateX Document.

 The process involves three steps: